yous/algospot/README.md

 ## Solving problems

+To look into each problem, find it in <https://algospot.com>.
+For example, you can see the problem 'MISPELL' at <https://algospot.com/judge/problem/read/MISPELL>.

 Use `rake new_problem[TITLE]` to create `spec/title_spec.rb`.
 It gets the example input and output like this:

 ``` sh